 Most of us know the importance of wearing sunscreen in the summer months to avoid sunburn and damage, but it really should be a year-round preventive health measure.
 Always wear sunscreen, no matter your skin color or tone.
 Sunscreen dates back to ancient Egypt, where rice bran extract and jasmine were used to help shield skin from the sun.
 Chemists invented the first commercial sunscreen in 1936, and it has been improved upon ever since.
 Modern sunscreens are water resistant, and are included in many cosmetics and beauty products, such as primers, foundations, serums, and creams.

-Here are the top five reasons why applying sunscreen should be a daily habit year round:
+Here are the top five sunscreen benefits, and why it should be a daily habit year round:

 - It Protects Your Skin from UV Rays: The depletion of the ozone layer has increased our risk of sun damage from harmful UV rays.
 Sunscreen blocks these rays, greatly reducing the likelihood of sunburn.
 Look for products like those from Goddess Garden with an SPF (Sun Protection Factor) of at least 15 (some doctors recommend nothing below 30), and use each and every day.
 For full body coverage you’ll want to apply about an ounce.